sfeir-open-source/kbeam/README.md

 ## Setup

 *TODO*:
-* Create and deploy maven artefact to central
+* Create and deploy maven artifact to central
 * Create a mvn template project and gradle template

 ## Current Project Status